games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 $$\sum_{n \ge 0} n^p \lambda^n X^{k \cdot n}$$

-is in Rat.
+is in Poly-Rat.
 We leave this last (easy) step to the reader.

 From there one easily obtains the other two characterisations in terms of formal series or linear recurrent sequences whose eigenvalues are roots of rational numbers.